M0/Orientation

 Here is the simplest possible picture of what an LLM does:

 The model received three token IDs and produced scores over the vocabulary.
-The highest-scoring token is "on".
+A decoding policy then chose the next token, shown here as " on".
 That is one inference step.
-Generation repeats this process.
+Generation repeats the model-evaluate-then-decode loop.

 You will move through these stages, in order: